Cjaker/zerobot-docs/docs/lua_scripting/functions/player.md

 --- This function is a wrapper around the external function playerPassLeadershipParty.
 --- @param targetId (number) - The target player id to pass the leadership function Player.passLeadershipParty(targetId)

+-- Get the player's blessing state.
+-- This function is a wrapper around the external function playerGetBlessingState. function Player.getBlessingState()

+--- Leave the current party.
+--- This function is a wrapper around the external function playerLeaveParty. function Player.leaveParty()
 ```